CORPORATE INVESTMENT TIMES Interview

 Once we know the how-to, we have a conscious choice in our actions and the tools and accountability to see it through to completion.

-This seems to be a small drop, but if it falls into the middle of the pond, it ripples all the way through to its borders.
+This seems like a small drop, but if it falls into the middle of the pond, it ripples all the way to its borders.

 That is the beauty of change.